ozcodx/Kerno/README.md

 # Kerno

 ## Game Overview
-**Kerno: Kaliel - La Lasta Devo** is a narrative exploration game set in the final days of the Thalosian civilization, right before the collapse caused by the failed Crucis Engine project.
+**Kerno** is a narrative exploration game set in the final days of the Thalosian civilization, right before the collapse caused by the failed Crucis Engine project.
 Players embody an ordinary worker—initially a technician—performing routine tasks within an underground complex.
 Unknowingly, their actions will place them at the center of a catastrophic event that will seal the fate of the world.

 **Genre:** Narrative adventure + exploration + light survival **Aesthetic:** Retro-functional science fiction, low magic (advanced technology that appears magical)